NarenChittem/SymbiumTakeHomePublic/README.md

 ## Assumptions

 1. **0.5 meter buffer for address point geometries:** In the `run_general_tests` function, a test is performed to check if address point geometries lie within a 0.5 meter buffer of their associated parcel geometries.
-This assumption is made to account for potential errors in the geospatial data.
-If an address point is outside its associated parcel but within 0.5 meters of it, it is considered correct.
-This is a fair assumption given the small distance, which likely indicates a minor discrepancy in the data rather than a significant issue.
+This buffer is chosen based on an analysis of the dataset, revealing that all types of addresses fall within this range due to potential minor discrepancies rather than significant inaccuracies.
+This assumption allows us to accommodate slight geospatial data errors without compromising the overall integrity and usability of the processed data.
+2.

-2. **Invalid addresses are filtered out:** Addresses with missing or empty street names are considered invalid and are filtered out during the cleaning process.
+3. **Invalid addresses are filtered out:** Addresses with missing or empty street names are considered invalid and are filtered out during the cleaning process.

-3. **Null geometries are filtered out:** The script filters out any null geometries from the dataset.
+4. **Null geometries are filtered out:** The script filters out any null geometries from the dataset.

-4. **Broken geometries are fixed:** The script attempts to fix any broken geometries using the `ST_MakeValid` function in PostGIS.
+5. **Broken geometries are fixed:** The script attempts to fix any broken geometries using the `ST_MakeValid` function in PostGIS.
 If a geometry cannot be fixed, it is dropped from the dataset.

 ## Dependencies
 - Python 3.x